 Sign a Letter

 Fill out the form below to add your name to a letter to the ILO's Executive Director, Guy Ryder.
-We also urge you to take up the issue with your union’s leadership.
+We also urge you to take up the issue in your community, with your union’s leadership, and with your government representatives.
 If you have any questions, please contact AIDS-Free World here.

 Mr. Guy Ryder